 It is expected that once a season begins (first day of practice or tryouts), a student will be in attendance at every tryout, practice, competition, and team event.
 This includes, but is not limited to, the two or three weeks of the fall season before school starts in August as well as school holidays and vacations.
-If this level of commitment is not possible, a student will most likely not be a member of the team.
+Attendance is also expected on weekend competitions when there is a need to reschedule or the NHIAA/Tri County requires this outcome.
+If this level of commitment is not possible, a student may not be considered for the team, and/or the coach may remove the student from the roster.
 If a student is not going to be present at a practice or game, he/she must notify the coach.
 Students may be excused from team activities for illness, injury, academics, family or religious reasons with prior notification and approval whenever possible.
 Our coaches expect athletes to be present at all team-related activities and may suspend a student-athlete from contests for absences.
-Insert student handbook attendance link.

-It is expected that all athletes attend the preseason meeting and the end of season Awards'
+It is expected that all athletes attend the preseason meeting and the end of season Awards' Night.

-Night.